Halo (DC Comics): Batman Incorporated

 Halo is later selected as a member of a new team of Outsiders, led by Red Robin and funded by Batman Incorporated.
 Halo and her teammates infiltrate a satellite said to be run by the villainous Leviathan organization, but this is revealed to be a trap set by Lord Death Man and Talia al Ghul.
 The satellite is destroyed in a massive explosion, making it unclear whether Halo and the others survived.

-In The New 52 reboot of DC's continuity, Halo and the Outsiders survive the explosion, but are assumed dead.
+In The New 52 reboot of DC's continuity, Halo and the Outsiders survived the explosion, but are assumed dead.
 They now take advantage of their legally-deceased status to perform covert missions for Batman.

 In the "DC Rebirth" relaunch, Halo is a comatose girl under the care of Helga Jace.
 The organization Kobra captures an Aurakle and plans to weaponize it, leaving the task to Jace.
 During the Suicide Squad's fight with Kobra's forces, Katana and Enchantress learn that King Kobra had Jace fuse Violet Harper with the Aurakle.
 King Kobra, Katana, and Enchantress fight Violet, who is now a vessel for the Aurakle under the name of Halo.